rushkock/reddit/README.md

 - subreddits csv has 300 word2vec type columns which may be useful for clustering algorithms (to find groups of similar subreddits)

+2020-02-19
+- The 'subreddit' file has 300 columns of word2vec type information.
+We clustered this into 10 clusters using kmeans (attempting to get groups of similar subreddits.
+The results are not clear.
+  For example, group 10 is clearly inappropriate subreddits, but the other 9 are not apparent.
+- bokeh test server set up and simple D3 visual using csv data set up.